mjm128/ClassicCiphers/readme.txt

 	-The abbreviation of the cipher name

-	-The key (depending on the cipher the key format will be different) Example: Key1 = cat Key2 = 12 Key3 = 1,2,3,5
+	-The key (depending on the cipher the key format will be different)
+		Example: Key1 = cat Key2 = 12 Key3 = 1,2,3,5

-	-Either type ENC if you want to encrypt or DEC if you would like to decrypt
+	-Either type ENC to encrypt or DEC to decrypt

 	-Type the name of the input file, including the extension

 	-Type the name of the output file, including the extension

 	-Optionally type -O to ask to convert the input file to lower case and remove special characters

 	-Press the enter key

 	-Within the terminal your input and output will be displayed along with if execution was a success or any errors were found

 	-Your encrypted or decrypted message will be stored in the output file within the directory you are in

 -----------------------------------------------------------------------

 	-The following is an example of running the program with a Vigenre cipher, while using the key "security" and reading in from the file "in.txt" and outputing to the file "out.txt"

 	./cipher VIG security ENC in.txt out.txt